Here’s my guide to ferreting out the best hidden gems and secret spots in beautiful Barcelona Spain.

-Some of these fantastic hidden gems are even UNESCO sites and hiding in plain sight.
-You can visit Gaudí buildings where you won’t have to queue, admire spectacular city views, and gawk at sumptuous stained glass and decorative mosaic in recently opened Modernist works.
+You can visit fantastical Gaudí buildings where you won’t have to queue, admire spectacular city views, and gawk at sumptuous stained glass and decorative mosaics in recently opened Modernist works.

 Hidden Gems and Secret Spots in Barcelona Spain

-Here’s my guide to the lesser known delights of Barcelona, sites that are often overlooked but shouldn’t be.
+Here’s my guide to the lesser known delights of Barcelona, hidden gem attractions that are often overlooked but shouldn’t be.
 You can visit may of these attractions with either the Barcelona Card or the Barcelona Museum Pass.